 Service Sites: 10 – 30%

-A high bounce rate and low conversion rate are definite signs that you need a website redesign immediately, re-evaluating your new website with your target audience and goals in mind.
+A high bounce rate and low conversion rate are definite signs that you need a website redesign immediately, re-evaluating your new site with your target audience and goals in mind.

-(6) Your Website Is Not Ranking Well In the Search Engines
+(6) Your Site Is Not Ranking Well In the Search Engines

-As mentioned above, your website will suffer a fall in search engine ranking if it is not mobile responsive, still uses Flash, or loads slowly.
+As mentioned above, your site will suffer a fall in search engine ranking if it is not mobile responsive, still uses Flash, or loads slowly.
 Above all, the search engine optimization (SEO) that is built into your web structure might be outdated and needs to be changed.
-When you logged into your Analytics or Google Search Console, or just type your products or services into one of the search engines and can’t find your presence, or you can only find it on the 3rd page onwards, it might be time for you to seek a website redesign because Google is constantly changing its algorithms, and what worked last year might already not be working this year.
+When you logged into your Analytics or Google Search Console, or just type your products or services into one of the search engines and can’t find your presence, or you can only find it on the 3rd page onwards, it might be time for you to change your website because Google is constantly changing its algorithms, and what worked last year might already not be working this year.

-(7) Your Website Is Not Easy to Navigate
+(7) Your Site Is Not Easy to Navigate

 (8) You Have Rebranded Your Business